jakob9m/EntityFrameworkBlackJack/README.md

 # EntityFrameworkBlackJack
- This is a WPF, MVC project of a blackjack application, used for showcasing data persistent storage through different concepts as entity-framework and linq.
+This project presents a WPF-based MVC application of the classic card game, Blackjack.
+It is designed not just as a game but as a showcase of data persistent storage methodologies, utilizing advanced concepts in Entity Framework (EF) and Language Integrated Query (LINQ).
+Developed with a keen focus on database integration and manipulation, this application serves as a testament to the power of modern database technologies and their seamless integration with user-centric applications.